 In the early 80’s I used to park (for free) on the other side of I-240 and walk to our shop on Haywood St. past the Civic Center and Thomas Wolfe auditorium, past the Library and the aforementioned O’Henry’s and down the empty street.
 On the corner of Haywood St. and Walnut St. (53 – 55 Haywood Street) was an old building with a huge aluminum façade that wrapped around from the front to the side.
 There wasn’t a “sign” anymore to name the business, but you could see where the letters once hung and protected the aluminum from the weather.

-That aluminum façade must have been the coolest thing around when it was installed in the 50’s.
+That aluminum façade must have been the coolest thing around when it was installed in the late 50’s or early 60’s.
 It was put up for a department store called Jack Schulman’s, and it literally towered over the sidewalk and street.
 By the time I walked under that façade on my way to work, nearly 30 years later, it was one of the ugliest buildings in Asheville.
 But then, one day, things changed.

 A bookstore called Malaprop’s was moving from their original location into this larger space and in preparation that old façade was removed revealing something remarkable.
 In one afternoon that building went from being one of the worst eyesores in town to one of the most beautiful buildings in all of Asheville.

 Originally built by the Elks Lodge #608 it opened on June 14, 1915 (Flag Day) with “great fanfare”.
 Designed by architects, Smith and Carrier the building boasted a beautiful balcony that extended out over the Haywood Street sidewalk.